iotaledger/tips/text/0012-milestone-merkle-validation/0012-milestone-merkle-validation.md

 # Summary

 In the IOTA protocol, nodes use the milestones issued by the Coordinator to reach a consensus on which transactions are confirmed.
-This RFC adds further information to each milestone in the form of a Merkle tree hash, which allows nodes to explicitly validate their local view of the ledger state against the coordinator's.
+This RFC adds extra information to each milestone in the form of a Merkle tree hash, which allows nodes to explicitly validate their local view of the ledger state against the coordinator's.
 This mechanism further enables a simple cryptographic proof of inclusion for transactions confirmed by the particular milestone.

 # Motivation

 With the changes proposed in [RFC-0005 (white flag)](https://github.com/iotaledger/protocol-rfcs/blob/master/text/0005-white-flag/0005-white-flag.md), milestones are allowed to reference conflicting transactions.
-These conflicts are resolved in a second step by traversing the newly confirmed transactions in a global, deterministic order and then applying the corresponding ledger state changes in that order.
-Conflicts or invalid transactions are ignored but stay in the Tangle.
+These conflicts are then resolved by traversing the newly confirmed transactions in a global, deterministic order and applying the corresponding ledger state changes in that order.
+Conflicts or invalid transactions are ignored, but stay in the Tangle.
 This approach has considerable advantages in terms of network security (e.g. protection against [conflict spamming attacks](https://iota.cafe/t/conflict-spamming-attack/232)) and network performance.
 However, a milestone no longer represents the inclusion state of all its referenced transactions, but only marks the order in which transactions are checked against the ledger state and then, if not violating, applied.
 This has two significant drawbacks:
  - Milestone validation: In the IOTA protocol, each node always compares the milestones issued by the Coordinator against its current ledger state.
 Discrepancies are reported and force an immediate halt of the node software.
-However, when the white flag proposal is implemented, this detection is no longer possible as any milestone can lead to a valid ledger state by ignoring the corresponding violating ledger changes.
-There are two reasons for such discrepancies: a faulty coordinator or an invalid/malicious snapshot file that was used during initialization.
+However, in the white flag proposal this detection is no longer possible as any milestone can lead to a valid ledger state by ignoring the corresponding violating ledger changes.
  - Proof of inclusion: In the pre-white-flag protocol, the inclusion of transaction t in the Tangle, and thus, the ledger, can be shown by providing an audit path of referencing transactions from t to its confirming milestone.
 In the white flag proposal this is no longer possible, as such an audit path does not provide any information on whether the transaction has been included or ignored.

-Where previously the structure of the Tangle alone was sufficient to address those issues, this RFC proposes to also add the Merkle tree hash of all the valid (i.e. not ignored) newly confirmed bundles to the signed part of a milestone.
+Where previously the structure of the Tangle alone was sufficient to address those issues, this RFC proposes to add the Merkle tree hash of all the valid (i.e. not ignored) newly confirmed bundles to the signed part of a milestone.
 This way, each IOTA node can check that the hash matches its local ledger state changes or provide a Merkle audit path for that milestone to prove the inclusion of a particular bundle.

 # Detailed design